taronaeo/llama.cpp-s390x/docs/build-s390x.md

     Answer: Please refer to the [Appendix B: SIMD Support Matrix](#appendix-b-simd-support-matrix) to check if your model quantization is supported by SIMD acceleration.

+3. I'm building on IBM z17 and getting the following error messages: `invalid switch -march=z17`

+    Answer: Please ensure that your GCC compiler is of minimum GCC 15.1.0 version, and have `binutils` updated to the latest version.
+If this does not fix the problem, kindly open an issue.

 ## Getting Help on IBM Z & LinuxONE

 1. **Bugs, Feature Requests**